9 Biggest Health and Diet Myths

 Personally, I drink bone broth regularly to keep my gut healthy and glowing.
 I also take probiotics to balance out my bacteria and maintain healthy metabolism.

-And of course, I do mini fasting twice a week to get rid of visceral belly fat.
+And of course, I intermittent fast twice a week to get rid of visceral belly fat.
 In fact, many adults over 50 years old are losing 6-14 pounds using this method--in just three weeks.

 Health Myth #3: Eat 6 Small Meals a Day